New Horizons in Harlem

 Project Reset builds on the years of experience the Osborne Association has in providing alternatives to incarceration and community building programming.
 Project Reset keeps participants out of jail and allows them to avoid the collateral consequences of a criminal record.
 The program reduces court traffic and shows communities that the justice system is responsive to public concern about the overuse of incarceration.
 Project Reset was launched as a pilot program in Brownsville and Harlem in 2015, and has grown with its success.

-Albert Jones, a Project Reset Case Manager who previously worked for Osborne on Rikers Island, is excited that the work is now underway.
+Albert King, a Project Reset Case Manager who previously worked for Osborne on Rikers Island, is excited that the work is now underway.
 "I try to emphasize to these guys that this is an incredible opportunity.
 Avoiding getting involved in the courts will make their lives much easier."

 Osborne's Project Reset is located in the historic Hotel Theresa on Adam Clayton Powell Boulevard between 124th and 125th Streets in Harlem.
 On the US National Register of Historic Places, the hotel was a vibrant center of African American life in the area and the city in the mid-20th century.
 Currently, the program shares space with Cases, but will be relocating to the first floor after construction completes.